-A large proportion of patients with chronic obstructive pulmonary disease (COPD) remain undiagnosed, both in epidemiologic studies and at primary care settings.
-This is not unique to the United States, as the prevalence of COPD in 27 countries was 9.7% and of these, 81% were undiagnosed.
-This is a problem, because undiagnosed patients have similar impaired quality of life, reduced activities of daily living, and increased health care utilization, compared to those patients with a COPD diagnosis.
-4
+A large proportion of patients with COPD remain undiagnosed, both in epidemiologic studies and at primary care settings 1.
+This is not unique to the USA, as the prevalence of COPD in 27 countries was 9.7% and of these, 81 % were undiagnosed 2.
+This is a problem, because undiagnosed patients have similar impaired quality of life, reduced activities of daily living 3, increased health care utilization, compared to those patients with a COPD diagnosis 4.

-Several factors have been identified as reasons for the underdiagnosis, including patient-related underrecognition and reporting of their symptoms, health care system-associated problems such as lack of access to spirometry, and lack of quality health care in middle-and low-income countries.
-Lastly, health care providerrelated factors like poor understanding of diagnostic criteria and inadequate referrals to specialists also play an important role.5
+Several factors have been identified as reasons for the underdiagnosis, including patient-related under-recognition and reporting of their symptoms; health care system associated problems such as lack of access to spirometry, and lack of quality health care in middle and low income countries.
+Lastly, health care provider related factors like poor understanding of diagnostic criteria and inadequate referral to specialist, also play an important role.5

-The U.S. Preventive Services Task Force (USPSTF) recommends not screening asymptomatic individuals for the COPD diagnosis because of lack of evidence of any health care benefit when cases are detected.6 An alternative to find undiagnosed patients is to implement a case-finding strategy,7 which involves assessment of respiratory symptoms and disease risk factors before making a determination on whether or not further testing is required.
-One such strategy, using random telephone calls which involves the assessment of the presence of respiratory symptoms to offer spirometric screening of detection of airflow obstruction, has now been shown to improve health outcomes in patients with asthma and COPD.8
+The US Preventive Services Task Force (USPSTF) recommends not to screen asymptomatic individuals for the COPD diagnosis because of lack of evidence of any health care benefit when cases are detected 6.
+An alternative to find undiagnosed patients is to implement a case finding strategy7, which involves assessment of respiratory symptoms and disease risk factors before making a determination whether or not further testing is required.
+One such strategy, using random telephone calls which involves the assessment of the presence of respiratory symptoms to offer spirometric screening of detection of airflow obstruction, has now been shown to improve health outcomes in patients with asthma and COPD 8.

-Active case finding involves the use of questionnaires to elicit respiratory symptoms in a target population at risk for COPD.5 Another technique is to use handheld devices that can measure peak expiratory air flow, thus facilitating a precise diagnosis of airway obstruction, particularly useful in resource-limited settings.9 Combined tools have shown a better diagnostic yield than either method alone.10 One such questionnaire, the COPD Assessment in Primary Care to identify Undiagnosed Respiratory Disease and Exacerbation Risk (CAPTURE) screening tool, is a 5-symptom and exposure questionnaire that is combined with peak expiratory flow (PEF) rate with sex specific thresholds to detect undiagnosed patients who may benefit from initiating therapy.11 The initial positive study involving this approach was tested in specialty clinics11 and subsequently in primary care practices.12 In this last context, a total of 4325 patients from primary care practices were enrolled and the study finally reported a sensitivity of 48% and a specificity of 89% (area under curve [AUC]: 0.81) to diagnose patients with clinically significant COPD.
-This low yield is perhaps explained by the fact that close to 50% of participants had no history of smoking and, hence, were unlikely to have COPD.
+Active case finding involves the use of questionnaires to elicit respiratory symptoms in a target population at risk for COPD 5.
+Another technique is to use handheld devices that can measure peak expiratory air flow, thus facilitating a precise diagnosis of airway obstruction, particularly useful in resource-limited settings 9.
+Combined tools have shown a better diagnostic yield than either method alone 10.
+One such questionnaire, the COPD Assessment in Primary Care to identify Undiagnosed Respiratory Disease and Exacerbation Risk (CAPTURE)screening tool, is a 5 symptom and exposure questionnaire, that is combined with peak expiratory flow rate (PEF) with sex specific thresholds to detect undiagnosed patients who may benefit from initiating therapy11.
+The initial positive study involving this approach was tested in specialty clinics 11 and subsequently in primary care practices 12.
+In this last context, a total of 4,325 patients from primary care practices were enrolled and the study finally reported a sensitivity of 48% and a specificity of 89% (AUC: 0.81) to diagnose patients with clinically significant COPD.
+This low yield is perhaps explained by the fact that close to 50% of participants had no history of smoking and hence were unlikely to have COPD.

-Undiagnosed COPD is quite prevalent in patients participating in a lung cancer screening program.
-13-15 However, there are limited reports of active case finding studies in this population, and none combining a symptoms questionnaire with a simple peak flow determination.
-We hypothesized that combining the CAPTURE questionnaire and PEF rate testing in a lung cancer screening population could be an effective strategy to detect patients with COPD, who could benefit from secondary and tertiary preventive measures.
-In addition, we also explored whether the presence of emphysema in the chest computed tomography (CT), completed as part of the lung cancer screening, performed differently than the peak flow meter cut-off in determining the presence of clinically significant COPD.
-This latter strategy would have value for those settings where access to a peak flow meter may not be available.
+Undiagnosed COPD is quite prevalent in patients participating in a lung cancer screening program 13-15.
+However, there are limited reports of active case findings studies in this population, and none combining a symptoms questionnaire with a simple peak flow determination.
+We hypothesized that combining the CAPTURE questionnaire and PEF in a lung cancer screening population, could be an effective strategy to detect patients with COPD, who could benefit from secondary and tertiary preventive measures.
+In addition, we also explored whether the presence of emphysema in the chest computed tomography (CT) completed as part of the lung cancer screening performed differently than the peak flow meter cut-off in determining the presence of clinically significant COPD.
+This latter strategy would have value for those settings where access to peak flow meter may not be available.